siddhantslam/uniPyV1/README.md

 - `-c, --confidence`: Confidence threshold for detections (default: 0.5)
 - `--level`: Which Uniformat level to display ("3", "4", or "both", default: "both")
 - `--display`: Display video during processing

+## Dataset

+This project uses the **FloorplanCAD** dataset which is stored in tar.xz archives in the ./archive directory.
+The dataset contains annotated CAD floor plans with key building elements that are mapped to Uniformat classification codes during preprocessing.

 ## Uniformat Classification